tintulip/cla-organisation/README.md

 This policy removes the ability for an IAM user to create a password and therefore be able to login through the IAM console.
 It can be found in [deny_console_logins.tf](./deny_console_logins.tf).
 Any situation which requires the use of logging in through the console can be done through logging in via SSO.
 This is to prevent risks from weak passwords.

+### Disable all regions except London and Ireland

+This policy disables AWS regions we don't use so that we can't have bad things happening in regions where we might overlook.
+The regions added after 2019 are disabled by [default](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html).
+A further constraint has been added to prevent users from enabling these regions.
+It can be found in [deny_unused_regions.tf](./deny_unused_regions.tf).
+The template used to write this policy is available [here](https://controltower.aws-management.tools/security/restrict_regions/).

 ## Usage

 ```bash